 In this paper, we have presented a recurrent neural system termed Long Short-term Cognitive Networks to forecast long time series.
 The proposed model consists of a collection of STCN blocks, each processing a specific data chunk (time patch).
-In this neural ensemble, each STCN block passes information to the next one in the form of a prior knowledge matrix that preserves what the model has learned up to the current iteration.
+In this neural ensemble, each STCN block passes information to the next one in the form of prior knowledge matrices that preserve what the model has learned up to the current iteration.
 This means that, in each iteration, the learning problem narrows down to solving a regression problem.
 Furthermore, neurons and weights can be mapped to the problem domain, making our neural system interpretable.

 The numerical simulations using three case studies allow us to draw the following conclusions.
 Firstly, our model performs better than (or comparably to) state-of-the-art recurrent neural networks.
-It has not escaped our notice that these algorithms could have produced lower forecasting errors if we would have optimised other hyper-parameters (such as the learning rate, the optimiser, the regularizer, etc).
-However, such an increase in performance would come at the expense of a significant increase in the computations needed to produce fully optimised models.
-Secondly, the simulation results have shown that our proposal is up to thousands of times faster than GRU and LSTM, which are the most popular recurrent models for time series forecasting.
-It is worth highlighting that the time component reported in this paper concerns the training phase, not the time needed to fine-tune the hyper-parameters.
-Finally, we have illustrated how to derive insights using the network's knowledge structures with little effort.
+It has not escaped our notice that these algorithms could have produced smaller forecasting errors if we would have optimized other hyperparameters (such as the learning rate, the optimizer, the regularizer, etc.).
+However, such an increase in performance would come at the expense of a significant increase in the computations needed to produce fully optimized models.
+Secondly, the simulation results have shown that our proposal is noticeably faster than GRU and LSTM, which are popular recurrent models for time series forecasting.
+Such a conclusion is particularly relevant since our primary goal was to design a fairly accurate forecasting model with fast training time rather than outperforming the forecasting capabilities of these recurrent models.
+Finally, we have illustrated how to derive insights into the relevance of features using the network's knowledge structures with little effort.

 Future research efforts will be devoted to exploring the forecasting capabilities of our model further.
 On the one hand, we plan to conduct a larger experiment involving more univariate and multivariate time series.
-On the other hand, we will analytically study the generalisation properties of LSTCNs under the PAC-Learning formalism.
+On the other hand, we will analytically study the generalization properties of LSTCNs under the PAC-Learning formalism.
 This seems especially interesting since the network's size depends on the number of features and the number of steps ahead to be forecast.